jimmc414/document_intelligence/readme.md

 ```
 This will prompt you to enter a file name of a PDF document that you want to process.
 The script will then perform the following tasks:

--Extract the text from the PDF file using PyMuPDF and PyTesseract.
+- Extract the text from the PDF file using PyMuPDF and PyTesseract.
--Analyze the text using spaCy, Gensim, TextBlob, Sumy, and Transformers.
+- Analyze the text using spaCy, Gensim, TextBlob, Sumy, and Transformers.
--Generate a summary of the document and print it to the terminal.
+- Generate a summary of the document and print it to the terminal.
--Extract the key-value pairs from the document and print them to the terminal.
+- Extract the key-value pairs from the document and print them to the terminal.
--Cluster the document based on its similarity to other documents in a predefined corpus and print the cluster label to the terminal.
+- Cluster the document based on its similarity to other documents in a predefined corpus and print the cluster label to the terminal.
--Classify the document based on its sentiment and print the sentiment score to the terminal.
+- Classify the document based on its sentiment and print the sentiment score to the terminal.
--Extract any email addresses from the document and print them to the terminal.
+- Extract any email addresses from the document and print them to the terminal.
--Transcribe any audio files attached to the document using OpenAI API - Whisper and print the transcription to the terminal.
+- Transcribe any audio files attached to the document using OpenAI API - Whisper and print the transcription to the terminal.

 ### Recommended citation
 If you use this project for your own research or work, please cite it as follows: